ethereum/homestead-guide/source/contracts-and-transactions/developer-tools.rst

 * `JSON RPC API <https://github.com/ethereum/wiki/wiki/JSON-RPC>`__ - This is the low level JSON RPC 2.0 interface to interface with a node.
 This API is used by the `Web3 JavaScript API <https://github.com/ethereum/wiki/wiki/JavaScript-API>`__.
 * `Solidity Docs <https://solidity.readthedocs.org/en/latest/>`__ -
   Solidity is the Ethereum developed Smart Contract language, which compiles to EVM (Ethereum Virtual Machine) opcodes.
-* :ref:`test-networks` - Test networks help developers develop and test Ethereum code and network interactions without spending their own Ether on the main network.
+* :ref:`test-networks` - Test networks help developers develop and test Ethereum code and network interactions without spending their own ether on the main network.
 Test network options are listed below.
 * :ref:`IDE-or-development-framework`.
 This assists you in developing, debugging, and deploying Ethereum applications.